YoPaulie10/webroot-uninstall/README.md

 # webroot-uninstall
-Remove Webroot using powershell and Intune
+Remove Webroot using powershell and Intune.<br>
-Run this with Intune to automate the process of removing Webroot from devices
+Run this with Intune to automate the process of removing Webroot from devices.